-If you think your windshield is leaking you’re probably searching “How to fix a leaking windshield”.
-Drivers typically notice condensation, the smell of mildew, notice wet carpet or rust stains, or can actually see water coming through the windshield seals.
-If this is happening to you follow this guide to learn how to fix leaks in your windshield.
+To fix a leaking windshield you need to find where the leak is and then figure out if you need to repair or replace the seal.
+If you have noticed condensation, the smell of mildew, notice wet carpet or rust stains, or can actually see water coming through the windshield seals.
+The next step these days is searching Google for “How to fix a leaking windshield”.
+If this is happening to you follow this guide to learn how to find and fix leaks in your windshield.

 What To Do If Your Windshield Is Leaking